-Mom had been in hospice for more than a year.
-I had a call one Friday afternoon from my sister that she wasn’t expected to make it through the weekend.
+My mother had already been in hospice for more than a year when I received an out of state call one Friday afternoon from my sister Nancy.
+She told me that Mom wasn’t expected to make it through the weekend.

-As Mom entered into her late stage dementia, my sister Nancy had moved Mom to be with her in Colorado.
-Mom’s decline occurred at the same time my husband Richard was entering into his own late stage dementia back in our home state of Minnesota.
+Once Mom’s illness had transitioned into late stage dementia, Nancy moved Mom out to be with her in Colorado.
+My mother’s rapid decline was occurring at the same time my husband Richard was entering into his own late stage dementia back in our home state of Minnesota.

-I knew from the conversation with Nancy that I wouldn’t make it to Colorado in time to be at Mom’s bedside.
+I knew from the conversation with Nancy that I couldn’t possibly make it to Colorado in time to be there at Mom’s bedside.
 But the rational side of my thinking wasn’t helping my emotional side at all.
-I’d been at my father’s side when he passed away.
-And I remembered how hard it was on my sister that she couldn’t be there, too.
+I had been at my father’s death bed when he passed away in Minnesota just a few years before.
+Still I remember how hard it was on my sister that she couldn’t be back with us at the time.

-All weekend I was tense as Nancy and I exchanged phone calls.
-By Sunday, we’d been told by the doctor “it was a matter of hours.”
-I felt I had to do something to keep myself busy.
+All weekend I was tense as Nancy and I exchanged multiple phone calls.
+By Sunday, we’d been told by the doctor “it was a just matter of hours.”
+I felt I had to do something to keep my head straight and my body busy.

-Weather wise, it had been a gorgeous day with a bright blue sky and perfect temps.
-I knew there was a 5:00-6:00 pm yoga class nearby so I decided to attend.
-As I drove up, I was hoping it would be held outside on the deck overlooking the beautiful marsh land.
-I was so glad to see the teacher was actually putting the mats outside once I stepped out of the car.
+Weather wise, it had been a gorgeous day with bright blue skies and near perfect temps.
+I knew there was a 5:00-6:00 pm yoga class scheduled nearby so I decided to attend.
+As I drove up to the club, I was hoping the session would be held outside on the deck overlooking beautiful and very peaceful marsh land.
+I was glad to see the teacher was already putting down the pink, blue, and green mats outside just as I stepped out of the car.

-I couldn’t help but remember how Mom liked nothing better than to be outside on a beautiful day.
-However, I was also wondering if I might lose Mom would while I was in class.
-I tried to stay focused on the breathing instructions from the teacher, but of course my thoughts kept going back to Mom.
+I couldn’t help but remember how Mom loved nothing more than being outside on a beautiful day.
+However, I was also wondering if I might lose Mom while there in that yoga class.
+I tried very hard to stay focused on the breathing instructions the instructor was giving, but of course my thoughts kept going back to Mom.

-Near the end of the class, we did a relaxing yoga pose called shavasana where the students lay flat on their backs.
-Normally I’d be falling into a nap at this point, but not that day.
-Instead I looked up at the incredible sky, listening to the birds.
+Near the end of the class, we did a relaxing yoga pose called shavasana where students lay down flat on their backs.
+Normally I’d be falling into a nap at this point, but not on that special day.
+Instead I looked up at the sky, listening quietly to the birds in the distance.

-I soon saw something cardinal red floating up higher and higher into the clear blue sky.
-A balloon maybe, or a satellite?
+I soon saw something cardinal red in color floating up higher and higher into that miraculous blue sky.
+Was it a balloon or a satellite I wondered?

-A tear rolled down my cheek.
-But still I felt at peace.
+A tear suddenly rolled down my cheek.
+And yet I felt very much at peace.

-Afterwards, I hurried home to check my email.
+Afterwards I went directly home to check my emails.
 I had a message from my brother-in-law.
-He wrote that Mom had passed away at 6pm, just as class ended.
+He wrote that Mom had passed away exactly at 6pm, just as the class ended.

-My sister called later from the hospital and told me when Mom passed, she saw a single tear had rolled down Mom’s cheek also.
+My sister called me later from the hospital and told me that when Mom passed, she saw a single tear had rolled down Mom’s cheek, just like mine.

 I awoke early this Mother’s Day, the first one with out Mom.
 I checked in on the cardinal’s nest right outside my window.
 I saw the baby birds had moved on and were flying into the sky.

-I left my nest as well, and drove to a special yoga class honoring mothers.
+I left my cozy nest also and then drove to a special yoga class honoring all mothers.

-Once there I shared a special gift with Mom of just one more salty tear.
+And once there I shared a special gift with my own mother of just one more salty tear.